 3. Research and choose nonprofit advertising outlets.

 Once you determine your goals and define your target audience, it’s time to choose an advertising outlet.
-There are countless channels to choose from, but these are some of the most popular:
+Look back at the types of nonprofit advertising we discussed earlier to choose channels that work for you and your target audience.

 We recommend using a multi-channel approach to marketing.
 This allows you to use a variety of strategies that work together towards a common goal.